 Currently there are two different types of 0% balance transfer deals for existing customers.

-The first type of balance transfer deals for existing customers are offered by all of the main banks and former building societies, which issue UK 0% balance transfer credit cards.
+The first type of balance transfer deals for existing customers are offered by all of the main banks and former building societies, which issue 0% balance transfer credit cards in the UK.

-In this case, the 0% balance transfer deal is available, both to new and to existing customers ….
+In this case, the 0% balance transfer deal is available, both to new and to ….
 Read More »

 Balance Transfer News

-The leading Lloyds balance transfer deals are available ….
+The leading Lloyds balance transfer ….
 Read More »

-The Halifax balance transfer offers are now available as a choice of five different credit cards, with 0% introductory balance transfer deals ranging from 6 months up to 41 months.
+The Halifax balance transfer offers are now available as a choice of six different credit cards, with 0% introductory balance transfer deals ranging from 6 months up to 40 months.

-The Halifax Balance Transfer card has one of the longer 0% balance transfer offers currently available in the UK credit card market. ….
+The Halifax Balance Transfer card has one of the longer 0% balance transfer offers currently available in the UK credit ….
 Read More »